Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Article by Christopher Daniel (5 MB): (Apr 1988) Stained Glass Sundials in England and Wales.
 "Clocks" 10, 30-37

-Photos:Left, © C StJ H D. Shows actual sundial at original location. center: courtesy of Mike Cowham, taken Jan 2005.
-Shows remounted sundial at new location with grill.
-On right is a photocopy of drawing by F. Sydney Eden that is probably of a reproduction.
+Photo Descriptions: Photo ‘a’ is courtesy of Christopher Daniel © C StJ H D and shows actual sundial at original location.
+Photo ‘b’ is courtesy of Mike Cowham, taken Jan 2005 and shows remounted sundial at new location with grill.
+Photo ‘c’ is a photocopy of drawing by F. Sydney Eden that is probably of a reproduction.
 Original color drawing is at the Victoria & Albert Museum, London England (Catalog # E297-1922).
+Photos ‘d’ and ‘e’ are by John Carmichael.

 Maker: John Oliver (1616-1701)